-"Shoreline" yarn as well as the white yarn, which we dyed green)
+"Shoreline" yarn as well as the white yarn, which we dyed other seaweedy colors)

 art display: coral reef (stacks of dyed coffee filters and cotton swabs arranged to be a coral reef and placed

-in front of a large picture window, with plenty of colorful fish drawn on the window with window crayons)
+in front of a large picture window, with plenty of colorful fish drawn on the window with window crayons. this works

 February 2018 - 3,000 to 6,000 feet below

 Mesopelagic Zone - "Twilight Zone" - 200 to 1000 m - 656 to 3281 ft